 Have a minimum job size or rate — "I won't quote anything under $150" or "My minimum is 2 hours labour".
 Small jobs are high-overhead (you still need to drive there, write an invoice, etc.) and often come with fussy clients.
 If someone wants a $50 job at your standard rate, quote higher to make it worth your time, or politely decline.

-Real example: A client asks for a quote to replace a single light switch.
-Your rate is $120/hour.
-The job takes 15 minutes.
 If you quote 15 minutes of labour ($30), you've undercut yourself into the ground — you still had to drive there, write a quote, and invoice.
 Quote at least $75 (30 minutes minimum) or $150 (1 hour minimum).
 The client will either accept it or ask someone else.
 Either way, you've respected your own time.

 These happen all the time and they kill your profit.